Networking can make or break your career, but many of us fear the very thought of pressing flesh and “working a room.”

 Kunal Mehta / Shutterstock.com

-If you have coffee with someone or even pick their brain during a networking session, thank them.
+If you have coffee with someone or even pick their brain during a networking session, thank him or her.
 Show gratitude to those who share their time and expertise by sending a quick email.
-If possible, share how their advice helped you — maybe you got a job or won a contract as a result, or maybe you simply came to understand the marketplace better.
-It’s nice to hear “thank you” but even nicer to know when advice has paid off for someone.
-People like to feel their time was not wasted.
-And, don’t forget, most people really want to help.
+If possible, share how his or her advice helped you — maybe you got a job or won a contract as a result, or maybe you simply came to understand the marketplace better.

-What have you learned about successful networking?
+What have you learned about successful networking over the years?
 Share your thoughts in comments below or on our Facebook page.